St Gabriel’s Day March 24th

 1603 – Queen Elizabeth I died in the small hours of the morning of March 24th.
 Sir Robert Carey immediately set off on his horse to be the first to tell James VI of Scotland he was now King James I of England.

 He left around 9.30 got to Doncaster by night time.
 Next night he got to his own house in Witherington in the Borders Country, Next day he left for Edinburgh but fell off his horse.
 So didn’t get to Edinburgh until James was about to go to bed.
-He was carried to the King’s Chamber and knelt, saluted him by his new title “England, Scotland, France and Ireland’.
+He was carried to the King’s Chamber and knelt, saluted him by his new title King of “England, Scotland, France and Ireland”.

-First published on March 24th, 2025
+First published on March 24th, 2025, Revised 2026

 Discover more from And Did Those Feet